 Print illustration Download data European gas price (TTF), yearly average 2015-2023 Download PDF Download as image (PNG)

-Source: BP Statistical Review of World Energy 2022
+Source: Energy Institute Statistical Review of World Energy 2024

 Only about 40 per cent of Norway’s estimated gas resources have been produced so far.
 The production level is expected to remain high for the next 10 years.
 If the most optimistic resource estimates prove to be correct, production figures will be higher than the current forecasts.

-Most natural gas from Norway which is sold on the European market is delivered to gas receiving terminals in Germany, the UK, Belgium and France through the Norwegian gas pipeline network.
+Most natural gas from Norway which is sold on the European market is delivered to gas receiving terminals in Germany, the UK, Belgium, France and Denmark (with a connection to Poland through the Baltic Pipe) through the Norwegian gas pipeline network.
 The total length of the pipeline network is about 8 800 kilometres, which is roughly the distance from Oslo to Bangkok.
-Norwegian gas accounts for a large portion of the total gas consumption in these four gas receiving countries; however, much of the gas is transported further to other European countries.
+Norwegian gas accounts for a large portion of the total gas consumption in these gas receiving countries; however, much of the gas is transported further to other European countries.

 Source: Norwegian Offshore Directorate / Gassco